 What are parts of speech?
 Which ones can be found in English?

-As it is also the case in many other languages, in English every single word can be assigned to a certain category or class.
+As it is also the case in many other languages, in English, every single word belongs to a particular category or class.
 These groups are then called parts of speech and describe the grammatical meaning of every single word in a sentence.
-In this way, an adjective for example refers to a noun or pronoun and adds more information to it.
+In this way, an adjective, for example, refers to a noun or pronoun and adds more information to it.

-Being able to determine the part of speech of a word is important, as every word has to fulfil a certain task in a clause.
+Being able to determine the part of speech of a word is essential, as every word has to fulfill a specific task in a clause.
 If that task is not known, a correct sentence or statement cannot be formed correctly and so may lead to problems in understanding.
-Even though determining parts of speech in simple sentences does not appear to be very difficult, it can be quite complicated in complex sentences.
+Even though the determination of parts of speech in simple sentences does not appear to be very difficult, it can be quite complicated in complex sentences.

-Attention: Be careful not to confuse parts of speech with constituents of a sentence.
+Attention: Be careful not to confuse parts of speech with .

 The English language offers ten parts of speech (sometimes merely eight or nine if some categories are joined as determiners).
-In order to illustrate parts of speech in the most complete way, all ten groups are listed in the following.
+For reasons of a comprehensive illustration of the parts of speech, they are divided into all ten groups in the following.
 Compare with examples:

 - mountain, fun, car, people, Mike

 - under, on, in, across, by

 - a, an, the